thenaivekid/olympic-sentiment-analysis/README.md

 - `Tweets`: It shows the actual posts from the social media
 - `Search`: It has a input field to take the keyword and a submit button to call the API for the keyword.

+`AppRemake.jsx` renders all the components in the right order and calls the APIs.

 ## Usage